TetraFaal/Big-Scale-Analytics-2021-Tesla/README.md

 As the first results were not satisfying, we decided to include the cognats in our second iteration.
 We've worked on Google Colab to pre-process our data, tokenize the sentences, and put the number and whihch cognates each sentence has as a feature.

-By using the Google autoML, we reached the following results :
+With a threshold set at 0.5, we have the following results:

 - The precision is of 61.54%
 - The recall is of 46.28%